Energy East

 The Energy East pipeline was a proposed oil pipeline in Canada.
 It would have delivered diluted bitumen from Western Canada and North Western United States to Eastern Canada, from receipt points in Alberta, Saskatchewan and North Dakota to refineries and port terminals in New Brunswick and possibly Quebec.
 The TC PipeLines project would have converted about 3,000 kilometres (1,900 mi) of natural gas pipeline, which currently carries natural gas from Alberta to the Ontario-Quebec border, to diluted bitumen transportation.
 New pipeline, pump stations, and tank facilities also would have been constructed.
 The 12 billion pipeline would have been the longest in North America when complete.

 The project was announced publicly on August 1, 2013, while the Keystone XL pipeline proposal was being debated.
 In October 2014, TransCanada Pipelines filed its formal project application with the National Energy Board.
 At the same time a number of groups announced their intention to oppose the pipeline.
 The project was cancelled on October 5, 2017 by TransCanada.

 Project description

-The entire length would have been 4,600 kilometres (2,900 mi), with approximately 70 percent (3,000 kilometres; 1,900 mi) being existing pipeline that would have been converted from carrying liquified natural gas to carrying diluted bitumen.
+The entire length would have been 4,600 kilometres (2,900 mi), with approximately 70 percent (3,000 kilometres; 1,900 mi) being existing pipeline that would have been converted from carrying natural gas to carrying diluted bitumen.
 The pipeline route would have run from Alberta to New Brunswick, crossing through Saskatchewan, Manitoba, Ontario, and Quebec.
 The original project proposal included a marine oil export terminal in Cacouna, Quebec, but that configuration was abandoned due to the impact it would have on a beluga whale habitat.
 The project would have had a capacity of 1.1 million barrels (~200,000 tonnes) of crude oil per day.

 Irving Oil had announced plans to build a new $300-million terminal at its Canaport facility in Saint John to export the oil delivered from the pipeline.